oddlyfunctional/mrodrigues.github.io/_posts/2016-07-27-finding-words-in-a-unix-like-system.md

 I yielded: I'm not that good at inventing names (specially in a language that's not my native one), so to overcome this obstacle I would need to use my other skills.
-I would find a list of words, programatically apply some constraints, and choose from the options in the resulting list.
+I would find a list of words, programmatically apply some constraints, and choose from the options in the resulting list.

 Some time ago I released a small game for a [Ludum Dare](http://ludumdare.com/) called [I AM GONNA SMACK YOU WITH MY